 Santaland at Macy's Herald Square — Midtown West

-Friday, November 28-Wednesday, December 24
+Friday, November 23 through Monday, December 24

 See one of the many versions of The Nutcracker that are dancing into town.